Ōtaki to north of Levin - tolling consultation

 Next steps

-All submissions and feedback collected via the public consultation will be summarised to the Minister of Transport.
+All submissions and feedback collected via the public consultation will be summarised and sent to the Minister of Transport.
 This will provide insights into the level of community support for the tolling scheme in the region.

 The NZTA Board will consider the results of the consultation, and the Board may then recommend tolling to the Minister of Transport.
 The final decision on whether or not to toll each road rests with Cabinet on the recommendation of the Minister of Transport.